obcabanillas/website/content/home/experience.md

   description = """
   Responsibilities include:

-  * Analysing data and poverty household data for the Latin American region
+  * Analysing household surveys for the Latin American region
   * Modelling trends of socioeconomic indicators
-  * Deploying a system for data quality and replicability of indicators
+  * Programming a Stata interface to keep version control and guarantee transparency and reproducibility of indicators

   """

 [[experience]]